tmswfrk/bicycle-water-cooler/content/travel/Switzerland/Tour_2024/index.md

 Additionally, Andermatt is also well connected to multiple train lines, so there's no need for a car.
 We found a great AirBnB that had the space for 3 of us and our bike boxes, and I really enjoyed our experience there.

-Keep in mind that its typically much colder in Andermatt than elsewhere, so even in the summer you're going to want to have some cold gear, if only for the long alpine descents.
+Keep in mind that its typically much colder in Andermatt than the other places I visited on this trip, so even in the summer you're going to want to have some cold gear, if only for the long alpine descents.
 When we arrived, it definitely took us by surprise, so we absolutely raided the local shops!

 - [Mammut](https://maps.app.goo.gl/GMVCrDe9qWjqJXK9A) - a chain, but they have a location in the new part of town by the Radisson, just make sure not to follow Google's direction if coming from the southern side of the train tracks!
 - [Gleis 0](https://maps.app.goo.gl/zMfAyEjKvQjBK7dK9) - inside the train station, so it's easy to find, carries some premium products, but less bike centric.

 Given that you could plan an entire Swiss adventure out of Andermatt, it makes sense to go into more detail in a separate post.
-- some link here
+- I have a separate post for [The Big Climbs of Switzerland]({{< ref "/travel/Switzerland/Andermatt/index.md" >}}), which includes links to several other posts for each of the major climbs we did!

 ## Lugano
 Sadly, after our amazing riding in Andermatt, I had to part ways with my two friends.
 They each had other adventures to attend to.
 I continued on solo to [Lugano](https://maps.app.goo.gl/Z13Csy3Dm1gie4Xa7), where suddenly it got really hot outside and everyone started speaking Italian.